Entrepreneurial women in New Zealand fashion

 One such, Trilby Yates, had trained to become a milliner at the Bon Marché, a large millinery emporium on Auckland's Karangahape Road.
 In the mid-1920s she left her employ there to open her own hat shop, Trilby Yates: The Ladies Paradise, with her younger sister Julia.
 While it was said that Trilby could "take a tea towel and make a hat out of it", her sister could barely sew and instead attended to the administration and the salon.
 In the wake of Trilby’s early death, Julia took on the sole responsibility of running the business and of raising Trilby’s young daughter Digsy, whom Julia, who was and remained, a single woman, adopted.

 Julia employed a designer and added high fashion knitwear and bespoke womenswear to the millinery range.
-By 1936 the salon had moved to the other side of Queen St and a nearby building had been purchased to house the workroom.
+By 1936 the salon had moved to the other side of Queen Street and a nearby building had been purchased to house the workroom.

 Julia travelled regularly overseas, attending fashion shows in Paris or New York, and would return home with fabrics and new ideas, including trousers for women.
 When, in 1933, she wore said trousers on Queen Street she caused an uproar but, undeterred, rarely wore anything else.
 The salon produced trousers for women and advertised them in the New Zealand Women's Weekly.
 The magazine, in its column 'Current Controversies', asked its readers, "Will they tempt the fair sex?
 Now girls what do you think?
 Should women adopt this fashion?"
 The answer came directly to the salon door in a rush of orders.